ComScore

 • Quality: 19/20

-If I could only use one word to describe these Vivaia flats, it would be plush.
+If I could only use one word to describe Vivaia’s shoes, it would be plush.
 The insole is made of shock-absorbing herbal foam with extra padding at the heel.
-I was nearly floating, even over gravelly sidewalks and rough patches of asphalt.
-I felt nothing.
+Every time I wear a pair, from the Cristina ballet sneakers or Tiana flats, I feel like I’m floating, even over gravelly sidewalks, rough patches of asphalt and cobblestones.
+I feel nothing.
+It’s crazy.

 Compared to the Rothy’s, I immediately noticed that these flats were sturdy—not speaking in terms of quality, but stiffness of the material.
 Where Rothy’s felt more flexible, the Vivaia flats were more structured while still being supple.
 I felt supported but not squeezed to death, especially around my bunions.
 There’s also a little arch support built into the sole, which I think contributed to the “floating” feeling, plus a ton of heel padding.